-Higher Lettaford involved the refurbishment of a small medieval hall – the living quarters of what would once have been a Dartmoor longhouse.
+This project involved the refurbishment of a Grade II Listed medieval hall - the living quarters of a former Dartmoor longhouse.
 The house is one of three longhouses that form a tiny hamlet near Moretonhampstead.

-The house had belonged to The Landmark Trust who bought the farm in the 1970’s and restored the farmhouse and carried out vital repairs to preserve the medieval hall including retaining the remnants of smoke blackened thatching battens and roof trusses.
-When our clients bought the the property from the Landmark Trust in 2014 the hall was not fit for habituation.
+The house had belonged to The Landmark Trust who bought the farm in the 1970’s and restored the farmhouse and carried out vital repairs to preserve the medieval hall, including retaining the remnants of smoke blackened thatching battens and roof trusses.